On the UC and UC* properties and the existence of best proximity points in metric spaces: Preliminaries

-\begin{Def} (\cite{Sintunavarat-Kumam}) Let $A$ and $B$ be nonempty subsets of a metric space $(X,\rho)$.
-An ordered pair of maps $(F,G)$ is called an ordered pair of cyclic maps (or for short cyclic maps) if $F:A\times A\to B$ and $G:B\times B\to A$. \end{Def}
+\begin{definition} (\cite{Sintunavarat-Kumam}) Let $A$ and $B$ be nonempty subsets of a metric space $(X,\rho)$.
+An ordered pair of maps $(F,G)$ is called an ordered pair of cyclic maps (or for short cyclic maps) if $F:A\times A\to B$ and $G:B\times B\to A$. \end{definition}